-The minimum on-time of the SMPS is determined by the LEB time.
+The minimum on-time of the SMPS is determined by the LEB time (typical 400 ns).
 The IC limits the on-time to a maximum time which is dependent on the mode of operation:

-QR mode: When the system requires an 'on-time' of more than 25 $\mu$ s, a fault condition is assumed (e.g. CVCC removed), the IC stops switching and enters the safe restart mode.
+QR mode: When the system requires an 'on-time' of more than 25 μ s, a fault condition is assumed, the IC stops switching and enters the safe restart mode.